 - process the ingredients in a food processor until fluffy

 - cook over medium heat until bubbling to activate the agar

 - pour into a mold and chill for at least 30 minutes

 I love recipes that are short, sweet and simple, don't you?
 In the photos above you can see the progression in consistency as the cheese cooks.
 This only takes a few minutes.
 The idea is to bring the mixture just to boiling temperature so that the agar is activated and will set the cheese.

 Then simply spoon the cheese into one or two ramekins, depending on their size (I made a double-batch which is why there are three small ramekins in the photos), smooth the tops, and place in the refrigerator for at least 30 minutes.
 If you don't plan to use the cheese right away, cover it once it's cool.

 What does Vegan Queso Fresco taste like, and does it melt?

 Not a strong cheese, Almond Queso Fresco is light, salty, very mildly acidic, and both creamy yet textured.
 It pairs well with dishes that are spicy and/or smoky, foods that are complemented by a cool element.
 In addition to Mexican recipes, it's also perfect for spicy Indian dishes (think paneer).

-If you wanted to add more lemon juice or vinegar, this would be a perfect base for creating a stronger, feta-style vegan cheese.
+If you wanted to add more lemon juice or vinegar, this is a perfect base for creating a stronger, feta-style vegan cheese.
 But since this cheese was originally intended as a topping for my Smoky White Bean Tacos, it made sense to keep the flavor profile more subtle.